 8. Discrepancies in email addresses and domain names

-Another phishing attempt indicator is if an email claiming to be from a boss, coworker or company, has an email address and domain name that doesn’t match up with who they claim to be.
-For example, if you receive an email claiming to be your bank and their domain name isn’t the official bank name, then this should be a red flag for you.
-Companies will often have official domain names, so if the email address claiming to be a company doesn’t match up, this is a phishing attempt indicator.
+Another indicator of a phishing attempt is when an email address and domain name don’t match the person or company the sender claims to be.
+For example, if you receive an email claiming to be from your bank but the domain name isn’t the official bank name, this is a sign of a phishing attempt.
+Companies typically have official domain names, so if the email address claiming to be a company doesn’t match, someone may be impersonating your bank to try to steal your money or gain access to your financial information.

 Use strong passwords on your accounts

-Your accounts should not only be protected with strong passwords, but they should also have Multi-Factor Authentication (MFA) enabled whenever possible.
-MFA is a security measure that can be added to most accounts.
-When enabled, MFA requires that the user provide one or more forms of authentication in addition to their username and password.
+Your accounts should not only be protected with strong passwords, but they should also have MFA enabled whenever possible.
+MFA is a security measure that requires an additional form of authentication before you can access your account.
+When enabled, MFA requires you to provide one or more forms of authentication in addition to your username and password.
+Even if you fall for a phishing attempt and give a threat actor your credentials, having MFA enabled would prevent them from compromising your account since they can’t verify their identity.

 Checks links before clicking them

-- Hover your mouse over the link: Hovering your mouse over a link will reveal the actual website address that it’ll direct you to when you click it.
-If something about the website address looks off, it’s best not to click it as it’ll most likely lead you to a spoofed site or trigger a malware infection.
+- Hover your mouse over the link: Hovering your mouse over a link will reveal the actual website address that it will direct you to when you click it.
+If something about the website address looks suspicious, do not click on the link, as you may trigger a malware infection.

-- Use Google’s Transparency Report: Google Transparency Report is a free tool you use to check the safety of a URL, otherwise known as the website address.
-All you have to do is safely copy the link and paste it into the transparency report, and it’ll let you know if the link is safe to click.
+- Use Google’s Transparency Report: Google Transparency Report is a free tool you can use to check if a URL is safe.
+Simply copy and paste the link into the report, which will tell you whether it’s safe to click.

 Use antivirus software to scan email attachments

-Antivirus software is a type of program you install on your device that prevents, detects and removes viruses and malware.
-Some antivirus software comes with the ability to scan email attachments that you’re sent.
-When antivirus software detects that an attachment has a virus, it removes it – preventing it from being able to infect your device.
+Antivirus software is a type of program you install on your device that detects, prevents and removes known viruses and malware.
+Some antivirus software can also scan email attachments that you receive.
+When antivirus software detects that an attachment contains a virus, it removes the virus, preventing it from infecting your device.

 Don’t respond to requests for personal information

 You should never respond to sudden requests for personal information.
-Companies you have accounts with–like your bank–will never contact you out of nowhere asking you to confirm credit card details, so never respond to these sudden requests for personal information.
+Companies you have accounts with, such as your bank, will never randomly contact you to confirm credit card details.
 The only time a company will request personal information is if you were the one who initiated contact.

 Reach out to the company or individual through another form

-Whenever you receive an email, text message or phone call that makes you question whether or not it’s legitimate, contact the individual or company directly through another method of communication.
-For example, if you receive a text from someone claiming to be your boss, send your boss an email or message through your work messaging platform and confirm if they actually sent you the text.
-If they say the message isn’t from them, then you just avoided becoming a phishing victim.
+Whenever you receive an email, text message or phone call that makes you question its legitimacy, contact the individual or company directly through another method of communication.
+For example, if you receive a text from someone claiming to be your boss, send your boss an email to confirm if they actually sent you the text.
+If they say the message isn’t from them, then you know the text message was a phishing attempt.